turol/utuputki/foreign/inja/README.md

 // Objects
 render("{{ time.start }} to {{ time.end + 1 }}pm", data); // "16 to 23pm"
 ```
-In general, the variables can be fetched using the [JSON Pointer](https://tools.ietf.org/html/rfc6901) syntax.
-For convenience, the leading `/` can be omitted.
-If no variable is found, valid JSON is printed directly, otherwise an error is thrown.
+If no variable is found, valid JSON is printed directly, otherwise an `inja::RenderError` is thrown.

 ### Statements